0rax/fish-bd/README.md

 fish-bd
 =======

 #### Quickly go back to a parent directory up in your current working directory tree.
-Don't write 'cd ../../..' redundantly, use bd insteand.
+Don't write 'cd ../../..' redundantly, use bd instead.

 This is a fish implementation of [vigneshwaranr/bd](https://github.com/vigneshwaranr/bd) by Vigneshwaran Raveendran